-My mother once told me that the key to knowing betrayal lay in the turncoat’s eyes.
+My mother once told me that the key to knowing betrayal lies in the turncoat’s eyes.
 It is the truth.
 Her irises changed color with the light.

 Not anymore.
 No doubt, she deemed it more courteous to look at the rest of me.
 At the back of her eyelids.